daorsislami/dApp-HelloWorld/README.md

 # 🗃 Hello World Smart Contract with React

-This project contains the starter files for the tutorial from Alchemy which is creating a Hello World smart contract which we use to write to the smart contract deployed to Holesky testnet, here we read and write data to blockchain and also interact with the smart contract via React frontend.
+This project is a simple Hello World smart contract an introduction for me starting the web3.0 journey, here we use to write to the smart contract deployed to Holesky testnet, read & write data to blockchain and also interact with the smart contract via React frontend.
 Here I integrated other web3 tools in order to interact with the smart contract using Metamask and Web3 tools.

 # If you cannot get it to run please install this package: npm install -g npm-check-updates